artefactual-labs/ansible-sftpgo/documentation/AtoM_example.md

  Birth: -
 ```

-This way, www-data can read from `/home/atomadm/static` and can read/write from `/mnt/atom_uploads`.
+This way, the `www-data` can read from `/home/atomadm/static` and can read/write from `/mnt/atom_uploads`.

-You can upload files to sftpgo home dir and check both bindfs mount point dirs and permissions.
+You can upload files to SFTPGo home dir and check both bindfs mount point dirs and permissions.